Jacques Kruyswijk: Professional career

 Kruyswijk turned professional in January 2013 after he finished 7th in the 2013 Sunshine Tour Q-School.
 He recorded his first professional victory in his rookie season in an event on the Big Easy Tour.
-In 2015 he received attention at a Vodacom Origins of Golf event when he got a one shot penalty after whacking his ball off a tree then into his most sensitive area.
+In 2015, he received attention at the Vodacom Origins of Golf at Koro Creek event, when he got a one shot penalty after whacking his ball off a tree then into his groin.

 On the 2016–17 Sunshine Tour he won the Lion of Africa Cape Town Open in November and tied for 4th at the Joburg Open in February.
 He finished 11th on the Order of Merit.
 On the 2017–18 Sunshine Tour he tied for 4th at the South African Open and again finished 11th on the Order of Merit.

 Kruyswijk joined the European Tour in 2017 after finishing tied second among the 2017 European Tour Qualifying School graduates.

 In 2020, his best results were 3rd-place finishes at the Eye of Africa PGA Championship and Limpopo Championship.

 In 2021, Kruyswijk recorded five top-10s on the European Tour and finished in 116th place on the Order of Merit, retaining his card.
 He also recorded his second Sunshine Tour victory when he won the Sunshine Tour Invitational held at his home club, the Centurion Country Club.
 He broke into the top-200 on the Official World Golf Ranking for the first time following this win.

+In February 2025, Kruyswijk claimed his first European Tour victory at the Magical Kenya Open.
+He beat John Parry by two shots.
+His final round also gained attention due to his use of white chalk on his hands in order to help his grip with his driver.